iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Besides the existence and uniqueness guarantees, this theorem also spells something with a more practical character.
-No matter with which cost estimative we start, we can use the Bellman operator to update our value function until it converges towards the optimal.
+No matter with which cost estimate we start, we can use the Bellman operator to update our value function until it converges towards the optimal.
 This is the next section's topic.